 entire piece: 38 × 18 × 9 1/2 in.
 (96.5 × 45.7 × 24.1 cm).
 Courtesy of the Artist

+Garcia makes Northern New Mexico traditional retablos from ponderosa pine and prepares her own pigments and gesso, following the old santeros’ tradition, and finding inspiration in the little churches along the high road to Taos.
 Over the years, Garcia has carved and painted hundreds of retablos and santos.
-It usually takes her two to three weeks to do the carving of the santo, and a week or two to add the iconography and paint before it is complete.
-She strives to depict santos in a respectful, but humanlike manner.
-“I hardly ever depict my santos with a sad or gloomy look,” she said.
-“I look to them as role models and patrons, but I never forget that they started out as regular people and they experienced many emotions, including happiness, of course.”
+She usually spends two or three weeks carving the santo, and a week or two adding the iconography and paint before it is complete.
+She strives to depict the santos in a respectful, but human style.
+Her approach rests on her view of the saints as role models and patrons, always aware that they started out as regular people who experienced many emotions, including happiness.